What Is the Importance of Cultural Distance for Expatriates

 Germany is not a country you want to be if your only major goal in life is to own a Bugatti, Ferrari, Tesla and shows off!
 Collectivism means the country is trying to redistribute wealth equally, at least in order to mitigate poverty and support low-income earners.
 Expect high taxes and you will enjoy a high quality of life with infrastructures.
 So if you are very individualistic, consider the next flight to another country.
 German organization system is based on the ideology of Max Weber (bureaucracy), Americans practice Scientific management (Taylorism).
 If you are not used to obeying rigorous rules, regulations, huge laws, paper works, transparency, slow process, appointments, etc then you shouldn’t stay in Germany.

-Cultural distance example 3: cultural differences when moving within a country
+Example 3: Differences in cultural dimensions when moving within a country

 It is essential to remind that cultural discrepancies – of the types studied by Dr. Hofstede and perceived in the two examples above – can exist even inside the same country.